 Anyone interested in music as a degree is encouraged to audition for our program.
-Thanks to generous funds gifted from our benefactors, we are able to offer significant scholarship dollars to qualified candidates—in some cases, full tuition awards are granted!
+Thanks to generous funds gifted from our benefactors, we are able to offer significant scholarship dollars to qualified candidates.
+Some of our music-specific scholarships include the following:

 Anyone who wishes to be considered for scholarship dollars MUST audition.
 To be considered, students must be both academically accepted into the university, and artistically accepted into the program.

 Send us your materials!

 - By January 30, 2021 to be considered for a scholarship

 - By April 30, 2021 to begin the program in the fall of 2021

 Please use the following link to fill out the necessary information on paper.
 This is simply a list of questions to help us know you better.

 You will also want to send us a link to a YouTube performance of your audition.
 The audition should be recorded live, with video and sound, and should be done in one take.
 Please do not edit your video.